 September 2008 – April 2009

-“And She Bearing Her Words” is a project that spanned a series of months, in which I created a 30ft long fabric piece that served as a diary for the months that would follow.
+“And She Bearing Her Words” is a project that spanned a series of months, in which I created a 30ft long fabric piece that served as a diary for me.
 The fabric piece evolved as I evolved.
 I traveled from Baltimore to Florence, Italy to study for four months.
-This was a very challenging shift for me, as it bought to question all that I considered to be real and true about myself and my life.
-It was trying, but it was also immensely beautiful.
+This was a very challenging shift for me.
+Not only was Florence completely different from anywhere I had lived prior, but I was also one of only about three African American women in the entirety of the city.
+I spent a lot of time alone and in silence.
+This experience bought to question many aspects of my personality.
+It was trying, but in many ways it was also immensely beautiful.

 Dressed only in my fabric piece, I walked the streets in my words on my last day in Florence.
 This fabric piece had been exposed to the elements, torn, written on, painted, stitched, collaged, dragged and touched by the Florentine rain storms.
 I walked through now familiar corridors and across cobble stone streets, to ultimately climb over the Ponte Santa Trinita Bridge, meaning Holy Trinity Bridge.
 This was the bridge overlooking the Ponte Vecchio, the oldest bridge in Florence.
 Both of these bridges were integral parts of the medieval street plans of Florence.